adid/Examination-Management-System/README.md

-# Academic Management System
+# Examination Management System

 ## Overview

-This is a Java-based Academic Management System using PostgreSQL for database management.
-It provides functionalities for students, teachers, and admins to manage course registration, exam scheduling, marks entry, and result viewing through a command-line interface.
+This is a Java-based Examination Management System using PostgreSQL for database management.
+Core functionalities include course registration, exam scheduling, marks entry, result calculation, and viewing exam schedules or grades.
+This project mainly focuses on the implementation of SQL and PL/SQL in Applications.

 ---